-The library hosts multiple computer stations that provide Internet access and are equipped with Windows and Google Suite functionality.
+The library hosts multiple computer stations that provide Internet access and are equipped with Windows and Google Suite/ Google Workspace functionalities.
 A networked high-capacity printer/photocopier/scanner is also available for academic usage.
 Wi-Fi is available for students to utilize for their personal devices as well.

-The library subscribes to eBook Central, an online library which offers over 120,000 eBooks in subjects ranging from Nursing and Allied Health to History and Computing.
-The library also holds subscriptions to PubMed and ProQuest, electronic databases where students can find scholarly journals and periodicals which specialize in the areas of Nursing and Allied Health.
+The library subscribes to PROQUEST eBook Central, an online library which offers over 200,000+ eBooks covering various subjects and disciplines; to PROQUEST Nursing & Allied Health and Publicly Available Content databases where students can find subject-specific, full-text scholarly journals and periodicals; to PubMed Central, Google Scholar and other online platforms.

 Librarians teach an Information Literacy course, which takes up one hour of English 101, and is a requirement to pass.
-The Librarians also offer 'one-shot' Information Literacy presentations throughout the semester to promote, foster and develop research skills and encourage and improve critical thinking.
+The Librarians also offer 'one-shot' Information Literacy presentations throughout the semester to promote, foster, develop research skills, and improve critical thinking.
 One-on-one bibliographic instruction and Information Literacy tutoring is also available to all library users upon request.
-Please see the College's website for the Library's Policies and Procedures.
+Please see the College's website for the Library's Policies and Procedures